 Unless you’re running a household-name brand, most visitors don’t just type your URL out of nowhere.
 If “direct / none” is taking over your traffic report, something’s being missed, likely the original source.

-One day, conversions are sky-high.
+One day, key events are sky-high.
 The next day, they tank even if you haven’t changed anything.
 That’s often a sign of tracking issues, like events firing multiple times or not at all.
 It changes your entire sense of what’s working.

-Over time, different people make small tweaks, like adding tags, renaming events, adjusting settings.
+As time passes, different people make small changes, like adding tags, renaming events, or changing settings.
 Eventually, no one’s sure what’s what.
 The setup turns into a mess of undocumented changes, and trust in the data starts to fade.

 The setup may have been done during the GA4 migration rush and left untouched.
 But tracking tools evolve, and things break if you don’t evolve with them.
-Without a detailed audit, ideally by someone who’s done this before, you don’t really know where things stand.
+Without a detailed GA audit accuracy, ideally by someone who’s done this before, you don’t really know where things stand.

 How Does a GA4 Audit Help to Identify Data Inaccuracy?